avisegradi/drett/README.md

 - server\_requirements.txt, plugins/mongo\_requirements.txt -- Python requirements

 Client side:
-- resourcetracker.py -- A single module containing all services
+- drett.py -- A single module containing all services.
+This file also contains example/test code.
 - client\_requirements.py -- Client-side Python requirements.
 This is to be kept as short as possible (currently, it uses only standard libraries).

 Misc
 ----

 Environment: Python 2.7

 License: LGPL 3.0 (client, plugins, libs) and GPL 3.0 (server)

 Contact: Adam Visegradi "a.visegradi@gmail.com"